The Wreckage of Methamphetamine

 And perhaps the worst story of all: In Oklahoma in late 2010, a “meth-addled woman” added her 10-day-old baby to the washer with the laundry and then passed out.
 When a family member went looking for the baby and could not find her, she finally thought to check the washer and found the baby, dead.
 Two other children in the home were removed to other care.

 Despite the terrible toll taken on a person’s mind and body by methamphetamine, recovery is possible.
 The methamphetamine addict must have a withdrawal step that provides constant and ample nutrition.
 The damage done to the blood vessels, nervous system and the brain by meth use can start to heal if the body has the right raw materials to use.
 With enough support and a thorough drug rehabilitation experience, methamphetamine addicts can recover enough to become good parents and productive citizens again.

 If you know someone suffering from methamphetamine addiction, contact a Narconon drug rehabilitation counselor right away.
 The Narconon program has been saving lives from the wreckage of drugs since 1966.
-Its drug rehabilitation method, using the sauna detox program, helps an individual remove the toxins from the body.
-For more information about the Narconon rehab method, please call 800-775-8750 -- one of our drug counselors will answer your questions.
+Its drug rehabilitation method, using the sauna detox program, helps an individual remove the toxins from the body and provides life skills education that enables a person to create a life free from addiction.
+For more information about the Narconon rehab method, contact us today.